 If I’d thought it was windy at sea level, I was in for a shock 170ft above it.
 It took all of my strength to stand upright.
-I ended up having to snap photos of the sculpture sitting down so I wasn’t blown off my feet.
+I ended up snapping photos of the sculpture sitting down so I wasn’t blown off my feet.
 Having a low centre of gravity the boy wasn’t bothered a jot by the wind.
-We briefly paused to enjoy the panoramic view of South Uist, before jumping back in the car just in case we took flight!
+We paused to enjoy the view of South Uist, before jumping back in the car in case we took flight!

-I’m a sucker for ruined and abandoned crofts.
+I’m a sucker for abandoned crofts.
 I find them really poignant.
-There was a lovely example by the roadside on Benbecula which I couldn’t resist.
+There was a lovely one by the roadside on Benbecula which I couldn’t resist.
 I’d love to have known it’s history and the story of the people who once lived in it.

-Scotland has an array of weird and wonderful road signs warning drivers to look out for sheep, cows, pigs, red squirrels, deer and even frogs but one of my favourites is found at either side of the causeway linking Benbecula and South Uist.
+Scotland has an array of weird and wonderful animal themed road signs featuring sheep, cows, pigs, red squirrels, deer and even frogs.
+One of my favourites is found at the causeway linking Benbecula and South Uist.

 With the wind at sea level feeling like a mere breeze after our visit to Our Lady of the Isles we decided to brave it out of the car for a short walk to explore the medieval ruins of Teampull Na Trionaid (Trinity Temple) at Carinish.